backstage/backstage/plugins/tech-radar/README.md

 ### How do I load in my own data?

-The `TechRadar` plugin uses the `TechRadarApiRef` to get a client which implements the `TechRadarApi` interface.
-The default sample one is located here: https://github.com/backstage/backstage/blob/master/plugins/tech-radar/src/sample.ts.
-To load your own data, you'll need to provide a class that implements the `TechRadarApi` and override the `TechRadarApiRef` in the `app/src/apis.ts`.
+The `TechRadar` plugin uses the `techRadarApiRef` to get a client which implements the `TechRadarApi` interface.
+The default sample one is located [here](https://github.com/backstage/backstage/blob/master/plugins/tech-radar/src/sample.ts).
+To load your own data, you'll need to provide a class that implements the `TechRadarApi` and override the `techRadarApiRef` in the `app/src/apis.ts`.

 ```ts
 // app/src/lib/MyClient.ts